LaunchCodeEducation/java-web-development/src/chapters/sql-part1/background.rst

 In order to access our information, we need to use a tool that can talk to a relational database.
 **Structured Query Language** or **SQL** is the main tool used by programmers to work with these data structures.
 SQL is a **Relational Database Management System** or **RDMS**.
-We can use SQL to perform CRUD operations on a database, combine two tables, and many other important operations.
+We can use SQL to perform many essential operations on a database, such as adding and removing data.

 MySQL
 -----